zhdanjj/awesome-wallpaper-changer/README.md

 ## Options
 Default values are shown above.
-* `path` - path to images, plugin will not use images from subdirectories
+* `path` - path to images, plugin will include images from subdirectories
 * `show_notify` -  show alert when wallpaper has been changed
 * `timeout` - how often to change in seconds.
 If set to 0 disables
 * `change_on_click` - whether to change background on click on root window